Updated: Dec 22, 2020

 Immediately before the church on your left is a track and a Natural England sign explaining that the track is a right of way leading you back to the entrance to the reserve.
 This is the way ahead.
 Once back on the reserve turn right and ascend the hill in front of you.
 According to my guide this is an ascent of 100m for about 900m.
 I’d take that with a pinch of salt but it is a lung buster.
 There are several routes up but don’t be tempted to cut the corner by branching left as you will find a fence blocking your way at the top.
 Instead bear right and either keep right following a track that is clearly used by farm vehicles or take a deviation to the left half way up the hill along a grass track that will take you to the top and a finger post that, if you have been paying attention, you will have passed earlier in the walk next to Gopher Wood.

-Now it is a simple matter of following the escarpment west across Draycott Hill, Golden Ball Hill and finally the neolithic causewayed camp on Knap Hill, the whole time enjoying the stunning views south, west and not forgetting to look behind you to the east.
+Now it is a simple matter of retracing your steps along the escarpment west across Draycott Hill, Golden Ball Hill but with a diversion over the neolithic causewayed camp on Knap Hill, the whole time enjoying the stunning views south, west and not forgetting to look behind you to the east.

 By now it was late and getting dark.
 Apart the one inevitable dog walker I had the place to myself once more.
 As I sat in my car exhausted but happy the dog walker made for a lonely and eerie figure standing on the summit of Knap Hill.